-Cord Pair Requirements: Each switchboard shall have sufficient cord pairs so that at no time during the normal busy hours will the passing of a call be delayed due to lack of a cord pair.
+Cord Pair Requirements.-Each switchboard shall have sufficient cord pairs so that at no time during the normal busy hours will the passing of a call be delayed due to lack of a cord pair.
 Periods of heavy traffic resulting from unusual occurrences, such as a fire or storm, will not be considered as normal busy hours.

-Subscriber Deposit: (a) Any utility may require at any time from any subscriber or prospective subscriber, a cash deposit intended to guarantee payment of current bills.
-Such required deposit shall not exceed the amount of an estimated ninety days' bill of such subscriber, or in the case of a subscriber whose bills are payable in advance, it shall not exceed an estimated sixty days' bill for such subscriber, except in the event an extension of lines and facilities is required to furnish such prospective subscriber with service, the deposit may be the amount of the estimated bill for a longer period, if so specified in the provisions of the extension policy.
+Subscriber Deposit.-(a) Any utility may require at any time from any subscriber or prospective subscriber, a cash deposit intended to guarantee payment of current bills only in accordance with this rule.
+Such required deposit shall not exceed the amount of an estimated ninety days' bill of such subscriber, or in the case of a subscriber whose bills are payable in advance, it shall not exceed an estimated sixty days' bill for such subscriber.
+The deposit pursuant to this rule may be in addition to any advance, contribution, or guarantee in connection with construction of lines or facilities as provided for in the extension policy as stated in the utility's tariffs.
 An estimated charge for toll calls may also be included in the total amount of deposit required.
-Simple interest shall be paid by the utility upon such deposits at the rate of five per cent per annum, payable upon the return of the deposit, or annually upon request of the subscriber, for the time such deposit was held by the utility and the subscriber was served by the utility, unless such period be less than six months.
+Simple interest shall be paid by the utility upon such deposits at the rate of seven percent per annum, payable upon the return of the deposit, or annually upon request of the subscriber, for the time such deposit was held by the utility and the subscriber was served by the utility, unless such period be less than six months.
 Interest payments may, at the option of the utility, be made either in cash, or by a credit to the subscriber's account.
-In computing interest, no consideration need be given to fractional parts of months or dollars of principal.
+In computing interest, no consideration need be given to fractional parts of months.